 As with 2019, cloud usage is expected to grow in 2020 and with an increase in cloud use comes growing cloud spend.
 64% of all respondents specify that optimising cloud spend is their number one priority and this percentage increases among intermediate and advanced cloud users.

 Under-leveraging Cloud Provider Discounts

-Given that optimising cloud costs has been cited as the top priority for enterprise for the third year in a row, it was shocking to see just how many enterprises under leverage cloud provider discounts.
-The report cited that less than half – 47% to be exact – of AWS users are leveraging the cost saving benefits from Reserved Instances and that as little as 23% of Azure users are leveraging Enterprise Agreement.
+Given that optimising cloud costs has been cited as the top priority for enterprises for the third year in a row, it was shocking to see just how many enterprises under-leverage cloud provider discounts.
+The report cited that less than half – 47% to be exact – of AWS users are leveraging the cost-saving benefits from Reserved Instances and that as little as 23% of Azure users are leveraging Enterprise Agreement.

-Even though there is a strong focus to manage cloud costs, the report identified that only a minority of organisations have actively implemented automated policies to tackle this challenge.
+Even though there is a strong focus on managing cloud costs, the report identified that only a minority of organisations have actively implemented automated policies to tackle this challenge.
 As indicated in the graph below, there is a surprising number of respondents who have not set up automated policies for the shutdown of workloads after hours and rightsizing instances.

 Central Cloud Teams

-As we’re seeing organisations adopting cloud first strategies, we’re also seeing an increase in the creation of central cloud teams.
-From a high level, central cloud teams define the best practices and tools to aid in the optimisation of cloud usage and reduction of costs and risk.
+As we’re seeing organisations adopting cloud-first strategies, we’re also seeing an increase in the creation of central cloud teams.
+From a high level, central cloud teams define the best practices and tools to aid in the optimisation of cloud usage and the reduction of costs and risks.

 Across all business sizes captured in the report, more than half of them (51%) have a central cloud team.
 Given the stronger need for governance within enterprises and larger organisations, a higher saturation of companies (61%) already has a central cloud team.
 For those companies who did not have one at the time of the report, 23% of respondents have plans to create a team soon.